 Parents are embarrassing.
 That’s just a fact of life, especially for teenagers.
-No matter what they do, it’s mortifying.
+No matter what they do, no matter their intentions, it’s mortifying.
 And few movie dads are as awkward and uncomfortable as Eugene Levy’s Noah Levinson in American Pie.
 No teenage boy wants to talk pornography with his dad, or get caught, you know, inappropriately using baked goods.

-But underneath all of this embarrassment and humiliation, Noah is earnest and supportive and really just wants to help his son Jim through that emotional, anxiety-ridden time that is adolescence.
+But underneath all of this embarrassment and humiliation, Noah is earnest and supportive and only wants to help his son Jim through that emotional, anxiety-ridden time that is adolescence.
 He’s the kind of parent that makes you cringe as a kid but you start to appreciate later in life.

 Atticus Finch—To Kill a Mockingbird

-Maybe not the warmest, most affectionate father, his integrity and willingness to stand up for what’s right presents a strong example to his kids.
+Maybe not the warmest or most affectionate father, his integrity and willingness to stand up for what’s right presents a strong example to his kids.
 And though he’s reserved, he’s never cold.